On the robustness of high-order upwind summation-by-parts methods for nonlinear conservation laws: Numerical experiments

 \section{Numerical experiments}

 We use the Julia programming language \cite{bezanson2017julia} for the numerical experiments.
 Time integration is performed using Runge-Kutta methods implemented in OrdinaryDiffEq.jl \cite{rackauckas2017differentialequations} (specific choices of the Runge-Kutta methods are stated below).
 The spatial discretizations are available in Trixi.jl \cite{ranocha2022adaptive,schlottkelakemper2021purely}.
 All numerical experiments presented in this section use diagonal-norm upwind SBP operators of \cite{mattsson2017diagonal} available from SummationByPartsOperators.jl \cite{ranocha2021sbp} (unless stated otherwise).
+Some of the unstructured curvilinear quadrilateral meshes were constructed with HOHQMesh.jl\footnote{https://github.com/trixi-framework/HOHQMesh.jl}.
 We use Plots.jl \cite{christ2023plots} and ParaView \cite{ahrens2005paraview} to visualize the results.
 All source code required to reproduce the numerical experiments is available online in our reproducibility repository \cite{ranocha2023highRepro}.